top of page

 Where’s El Morro?: Rani’s adventure at Old San Juan follows a little girl and her grandfather who tour Old San Juan and see the historical landmarks.
 What was the inspiration for the setup to your story?

-Old San Juan has always been my favorite place to visit because to me, it symbolizes home.
-I have tons of cherished memories of the place, so when we moved from Puerto Rico to the US it was important to keep my children connected to it.
-Even though it’s a fictional story, the character of Rani represents my kids and the grandfather is a conduit to teach them all about this beautiful historical place.
+Old San Juan has always been my favorite place to visit because, to me, it symbolizes home.
+I have countless cherished memories of the place, so when we moved from Puerto Rico to the US, it was important to keep my children connected to it.
+Even though it’s a fictional story, the character of Rani represents my kids, and the grandfather serves as a conduit to teach them all about this beautiful, historic place.

 What were some ideas that were important for you to share in this book?

-The main idea was to mix colorful visuals with the background information to keep it engaging for kids.
-When creating the illustrations, I wanted to showcase all the different elements you admire when visiting Old San Juan.
-It was essential to incorporate the array of colors of the Spanish-style buildings in contrast with the old stone look of the castle, church, etc.
+The main idea was to blend colorful visuals with background information to keep it engaging for kids.
+When creating the illustrations, I aimed to showcase the many elements you admire when visiting Old San Juan.
+It was essential to incorporate the vibrant colors of the Spanish-style buildings in contrast with the old stone appearance of the castle, church, and other historic structures.

 What scene in the book did you have the most fun illustrating?